MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

    };
    ```

    The line `#pragma once` tells the compiler to include the header file only one time.
 For more information, see [once](../preprocessor/once.md).
-For information about other C++ keywords in this header file, see [class](../cpp/class-cpp.md), [int](../cpp/fundamental-types-cpp.md), [static](../cpp/storage-classes-cpp.md), and [public](../cpp/public-cpp.md).
+For information about other C++ keywords in the header file above, see [class](../cpp/class-cpp.md), [int](../cpp/fundamental-types-cpp.md), [static](../cpp/storage-classes-cpp.md), and [public](../cpp/public-cpp.md).

 1. Choose the **Cardgame.cpp** tab at the top of the editing pane to open it for editing.

-1. Delete everything in the file and replace it with this code:
+1. Delete everything in the file and replace it with the code:

    <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#111](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_5.cpp)]-->
    ```cpp